stephane-martin/cydrogen/docs/api/typing.md

 # Typing utilities

 The classes in this module are only used for type hinting and do not have any functionality.
-You cannot import them.

 ## ::: cydrogen._protocols.Reader
     options: